DaniilAlpha/milo/README.md

   return buf;
 }

-// not really nesessary, but makes this mess at least a bit prettier
+// not really necessary, but makes this mess a bit prettier
 #define MILO_TIME (milo_timestamp("%D %H:%M:%S"))

 // be careful not to include parentheses in these two definitions, as they rely on string concatenation